KlausVii/SuperSecretHyperProject/README.md

 - How hard is it fit a limited set of t to a given f[r, theta]?

-- How do I transform an image based my new f[r,theta] (easy)?
+- How do I transform an image based my new f[r,theta]? (easy)

-- How do I tranform and maintain the features of original geography (hard)?
+- How do I tranform and maintain the features of original geography? (hard)